 What's great about roasting beets, you can roast any size.
 I know our garden had a variety of large to small beets.
 All roasted well and tasted perfect.

-Not only are they a healthy choice, but they go with so much!
+Not only are they a great choice, but they go with so much!
 Top a salad, or the perfect side dish.

 Start by preheating your oven to 400 degrees.
 Next, you are going to cut the stems and tails off of the beets.
 Once they are cut, scrub the beets to get any dirt off.